Last Updated on April 11, 2026 by James Hartley

 MTD IT Timeline — Are You Affected?

 For UK accountants with a large sole trader or landlord client base: Dext Solo integrated into your Dext Practice plan is likely the most cost-effective and scalable way to bring those clients into MTD IT compliance without requiring each to take on a full Xero or QuickBooks subscription.
 The relevant conversation to have with Dext sales is the per-client pricing for Solo clients versus full Prepare clients — these are priced differently.
-Full HMRC MTD IT guidance: HMRC MTD Resources 2026 →
+Full HMRC MTD IT guidance: Making Tax Digital for Small Business 2026: Complete Guide →

 Is Dext Worth the Cost for UK Businesses?
 The ROI Calculation